Karen Banks

 Profile

-My career in education began in 2007 when I started teaching young people with learning disabilities at Joseph Priestley College (now part of Leeds City College) and commenced on a part-time PCET (Post-compulsory Education and Training) PGCE (Professional Graduate Certificate in Education) (achieved in 2009).
+My career in education began in 2007 when I started teaching young people with learning disabilities at Joseph Priestley College (now part of Leeds City College) and commenced on a part-time PCET (Post-compulsory Education and Training) PgCE (Professional graduate Certificate in Education) (achieved in 2009).
 I later gained specialisms in the teaching of literacy (2014) and the teaching of numeracy (2015) while continuing to teach on courses designed for learners with Special Educational Needs (SEN) and/or Disabilities.

-Teaching is not my first career: from 1991 until 2007 I developed and managed supported living services for adults with learning disabilities and before that I worked in bookselling and academic publishing in my native USA.
+Teaching is not my first career: from 1991 until 2007 I developed and managed supported living services for adults with learning disabilities and before that I worked in bookselling and academic publishing in my native Colorado, USA.

 I am currently working towards an Education Doctorate at the University of Leeds.